Aerobic System Motor Repair

 What is aerobic system motor repair?

 Aerobic system motor repair is the process of diagnosing and fixing the electric motors that power your aerobic septic system’s compressor, blower, aerator, or effluent pump.
-These motors drive oxygen into the treatment chamber and move treated wastewater to the drainfield.
-When they fail, the entire treatment process stops.
+These motors drive oxygen into the treatment chamber and move treated wastewater through the drain line to the drainfield.
+When they fail, the entire treatment process stops and underground plumbing issues can develop.

 When should I call for aerobic motor repair?

 Call as soon as your alarm panel activates, your spray heads stop working, you notice foul odors near the system, or the circuit breaker trips repeatedly.
-A non-functional aerobic motor allows untreated sewage to accumulate in the tank, which can lead to backups and health department violations within days.
+A non-functional aerobic motor allows untreated sewage to accumulate in the tank, which can lead to sewer backups and health department violations within days.
+We provide prompt service with quick response times.

 Why does my aerobic motor keep failing?

-Repeated motor failures often trace back to electrical problems — a bad capacitor, corroded wiring in the junction box, or voltage fluctuations from the circuit breaker panel.
-Waterlogged conditions around the motor, a failing shaft seal, or running the system past its rated capacity also shorten motor life.
+Repeated motor failures often trace back to electrical problems – a bad capacitor, corroded wiring in the junction box or conduit, or voltage fluctuations from the circuit breaker panel.
+Waterlogged conditions around the motor from poor ground drainage, clay soil, concrete runoff, roots intruding into the system area, a failing shaft seal, or running the system past its rated capacity also shorten motor life.

 How long does an aerobic motor repair take?